3-Ingredient Garlic Potatoes

 Introduction

-These 3-ingredient garlic potatoes come out crispy outside, fluffy inside, and actually taste like something, with big garlic and Italian herb energy.
+These 3-ingredient garlic potatoes are crispy on the outside, fluffy inside, and packed with simple, cozy flavor.

 Ingredients (4 servings)